 She was selected by The Lawyer magazine as one of the 10 barristers in their "Hot 100" list for 2008.

-• "Fitness to Practise : Health Care Regulatory Law, Principle and Process", Sweet and Maxwell, July 2005, (with David Gomez); this book covers all the UK health care regulators, and all legal and procedural topics required by those concerned with “fitness to practise” issues in the context of healthcare.
-A new work by the same authors, “The Regulation of Healthcare Professionals: Law, Principle and Process” covering the whole regulatory cycle, from registration to restoration, and including a chapter on NHS tribunals, was published on 23 November 2012
+- “Fitness to Practise : Health Care Regulatory Law, Principle and Process", Sweet and Maxwell, July 2005, (with David Gomez); this book covers all the UK health care regulators, and all legal and procedural topics required by those concerned with “fitness to practise” issues in the context of healthcare.

-• Contributing editor “Archbold: Criminal Pleading, Evidence and Practice" for 12 years from 1994 to 2006, responsible for chapter 25 (from Customs & Excise offences) chapter 26 (Harmful and Dangerous Drugs) and chapter 33 (Money Laundering).
+- Contributing editor “Archbold: Criminal Pleading, Evidence and Practice" for 12 years from 1994 to 2006, responsible for chapters covering Customs & Excise offences, Harmful and Dangerous Drugs and Money Laundering.

 Assistant Recorder of the Crown Court 1997

 Recorder of the Crown Court 2000 – 2013